 Instructions for after your Total Hip Replacement Surgery

 In order to prevent dislocation of your new hip it is important that you continue to follow the hip precautions and you should be familiar with these before you leave the hospital.
-If not ask your nurse.
+If not ask your nurse or physio.
+The following restrictions apply for the first 6 weeks after surgery.

-1. Do not cross your legs at knees or ankles.
-Your operated leg should always be kept out to the side, so you can always see the inside of your knee
+Do not cross your legs at knees or ankles.
+Your operated leg should always be kept out to the side, so you can always see the inside of your knee.

-2. Keep a pillow between your legs when in bed to maintain alignment
+Keep a pillow between your legs when in bed to maintain alignment.

-3. Do not swivel or twist on your affected leg - keep your feet pointing forward
+Do not swivel or twist on your affected leg - keep your feet pointing forward.

-4. When sitting in a chair ensure your hips are higher than your knees
+When sitting in a chair ensure your hips are higher than your knees.

-5. Do not bend your affected leg more than 90 degrees
+Do not flex your replaced hip more than 90 degrees.

-6. Do not bend down past your knees, use your long handled aid to pick things up
+Do not bend down past your knees, use your long handled aid to pick things up.

 Mobility